 Who would benefit?

-Those who are interested in Yvonne’s work, who have a passion for dance and choreographic practices such as dancers, choreographers and dance scholars.
-As well as those from the visual arts and film studies who are familiar with Yvonne’s work but may not have experience or knowledge of her dance work.
-Anyone with an interest to learn and explore movement and those with an interest in work from the 1960s & 70s New York scene that also have references to socio-political histories and art as activism.
-Those who work in teams and are interested in alternative modes of leadership, in particular, shared leadership approaches as Yvonne’s choreographic methods employ such principles of horizontal hierarchies.
+It is important to Yvonne that only trained dancers perform Trio A (1966).
+Others are welcome to observe the transmission process including those who are interested in Yvonne’s work, who have a passion for dance and choreographic practices such as dancers, choreographers and dance scholars.
+Others who may benefit from access to the transmission process include as well art historians, conservators, visual artists, performance artists and film studies who are familiar with Yvonne’s work but may not have experience or knowledge of her dance work.
+And, of course, anyone with an interest in artwork from the 1960s & 70s New York scene and/or Judson Dance Theatre and those that also have interest or engagement with socio-political histories and art and politics.

 What it contributes to

-Learning Yvonne’s repertoire contributes to an ongoing thread of enquiry and development of her legacy and the legacy of dance and arts in general.
-It is part of an oral history tradition in dance that has meaning beyond the sector to be inclusive to anyone interested to take part in that process regardless of dance experience and ability.
+Learning Trio A (1966) contributes to an ongoing thread of enquiry and development of Yvonne’s legacy and the legacy of dance and arts in general.
+It is part of an oral history tradition in dance that has meaning beyond the sector to be inclusive to anyone interested to take part as an observer in the transmission process regardless of dance experience and ability.

-If you are interested in learning more or to book your experiences contact me at info@sarawookey.com or through the button below
+If you are interested in learning more contact me at info@sarawookey.com or through the button below

-Previous venues and communities include Dance House Sydney, Perth Institute of Contemporary Arts (PICA), Yale University, Singapore, National Gallery of Victoria, Trinity Laban Conservatoire of Music & Dance, Hammer Museum, Chisenhale Dance Space, Corali and Tate Modern London.
+Previous venues and communities include Neue Nationalgalerie Berlin, Dance House Sydney, Perth Institute of Contemporary Arts (PICA), Yale University Singapore, National Gallery of Victoria, Trinity Laban Conservatoire of Music & Dance, Hammer Museum, Chisenhale Dance Space, Corali and Tate Modern London.